Fahad-3s/3rd-Strike-button-tester/README.md

 With those settings, the script will simulate 5MP vs 2LP, 5MK and 6MK.
 Once it's done, it will simulate 2MP vs 2LP, 5MK, 6MK.

 The names of the attacks are: LP, MP, HP, LK, MK, HK.

+If you want the characters to be crouched before the button press, set p1_idle and p2_idle to 2.
+Otherwise, leave it blank.

+Once you have set it all up, open 3rd Strike on Fightcade and pick the two characters you want to test with.
+Place them at fullscreen distance away from each other, and just load the script.
+It will start testing the interactions, and once it's done, the results will be written to a folder with the name of the character.

+Note: If p1_idle and p2_idle are set to 2, you should make the characters crouch before running the script.

+And that's it.
+It's really hacky, but it works.
+Simulations tend to be quite slow, and the FBN emulator receives inputs from your controller/keyboard even when the window is minimized, so it's better to leave it running at times when you're not using your computer.